Start with the basics

 - Super is invested - Once money is paid into your teenager's super fund, they start earning investment returns on it.
 The super fund is in charge of investing members' money.

-- Employer - In most cases, your employer is obligated to pay 9.5% of your salary into your super fund account on top of your pay (if you earn more than $450 per month).
-This is the Superannuation Guarantee.
-If you're under 18, typically you're eligible for employer contributions if you work more than 30 hours a week as well as earning more than $450 per month.
+- Employer - If your teen is 18 years of age or older and earns more than $450 a month, their employer is obligated to pay 10% of their ordinary time earnings into their chosen super fund account.
+This is called the Superannuation Guarantee contribution, but might also be known more generically as an employer contribution.
+If your teen is under 18, typically they’ll be eligible for employer contributions if they work more than 30 hours a week as well as earn more than $450 per month.
 Your teen can see how much super they’re paid by checking their pay slip.

 Types of super funds